Bit-Nation/eth-react-native-daemon/reactDaemonStatus/README.md

 Setup & running:

-1) Start local server: npm start
+1) Start local server: npm start.
 2) Launch project on Xcode.
-Be sure to change the hardcoded IP Address to your device's Address (this will be fixed soon)
+Be sure to change the hardcoded IP Address to your device's Address (this will be fixed soon) in the AppDelegate.m -> didFinishLaunchingWithOptions.
-3) Run from Xcode  in your device (does not run on Simulator)
+3) Run from Xcode  in your device (does not run on Simulator).